mschoeffel/Spring-Hibernate/src/spring/Security/README.md

 To use a database as storage for your user and role credentials aou have to set up two tables: `users` and `authorities` in the `users` table you save the username as primary key, the password in the following scheme `{HASH_ALORITHM}PASSWORD` and a bool enabled.
 In the `authorities`  table you stare the username of the users table as foreign key and the authority in the scheme `ROLE_YOURROLE`. a example db scrip is at the end of the README.
 After setting up the database and inserting the users and roles you have to add a new bean to the DemoAppConfig that returns you the DataSource to the MySql connection.
 In the DemoSpringConfig you have to change the hardcoded users and roles to a new method `auth.jdbcAuthentication().dataSource(securityDataSource);` where auth is the Autowired new bean created in the DemoAppConfig.

+Passwords should never be stored in the database as plain text.
+To store passwords securely you have to hash them.
+Hashing is like a one way encryption function.
+To change your Spring App to use hashed passwords you simply have to change the hash algorithm of the password `{HASH_ALGORITHM}PASSWORD` for example `{bcrypt}$2a$04$rJS0kZYpSqJsIU285hF5yuagmnRsuSM5Fb9155kodqmrU5zRiLhLW`.
+Spring Security will automatically detect the used hashing algorithm and check the password with this algorithm.
+Be careful the database field has to be at least 68 chars long 8 for the hashing algorithm and 60 for the hashed password.

 Server: Apache Tomcat.

 Maven pom.xml